rlee32/mewo/README.md

 # mewo
 Multi-Element Wing Optimizer

-Here I optimize a multi-element wing using a CFD and machine learning.
+Here I optimize a multi-element wing using CFD and machine learning.

 To obtain a single result using mesh refinement and in parallel:

 'source par_dyn_sched.sh'

 There will be various optimization scripts:
-1. optimize_feature.py
-2. sweep_optimization.py
+1. optimize_feature.py: Optimizes a single feature.
+2. sweep_optimization.py: Optimizes for all features sequentially.
+3. element_sweep.py: Optimizes for all features, but in a per-element ordering.

 You must first make sure the gmsh path is correctly defined in 'machine_shop/generate_mesh.sh'.